 - Most dogs recover from colitis within a few days and have no further issues, but some need ongoing treatment for a form of colitis that comes and goes throughout life.

-- Book an appointment with your vet if you suspect your dog has colitis - it can be helpful to take along a stool sample (or a photograph of your dog's stool).
+- Contact your vet for an appointment if you suspect your dog has colitis - it can be helpful to take along a stool sample (or a photograph of your dog's stool).

 Colitis can be caused by:

 - Eating something unusual that causes gut irritation

 - A gut infection, worms or other parasites.